Thanksgiving wine 2013

 • Bonny Doon Vineyard Le Cigare Volant 2007 ($32, purchased, 14.4%): Classic Randal Grahm red wine (save for the higher alcohol) — New World sensibility and Old World craftsmanship.
 Lots of earthy Rhone-ish aromas and deep, dark black fruit.

 • Something regional from where you live, because Thanksgiving was the first local food holiday (and a tip o’ the Curmudgeon’s fedora to Richard Leahy, who always reminds me about that).
-It’s no coincidence that the local wine seminar at the American Wine Society conference sold out.
+It’s no coincidence that the local wine seminar at this year’s American Wine Society conference sold out.
 The best way to find local wine where you live?
 Check out your state’s winemaker’s association, just a Google search away.